 The rear camera is of Ultrapixel design, just like last year's model.
 That means HTC has sacrificed megapixel count in favour of superior light detection, allowing for clearer night time photos.
 It has sports a depth sensor, which can detect where images in the foreground end and the background begins.
 This enables some interesting post-photo editing options.

-The 5s has a fantastic camera, offers a super-smooth user
+The 5s may have been relegated to #2, but it still has a fantastic camera, offers a super-smooth user

-It’s also the last flagship phone left with a mere 4 inch
+It’s also the one of the few phones left with a mere 4 inch

 screen.
 That makes it the most compact premium device out there, which can be a

 very useful thing if you’re short on pocket space.

 Sony Xperia Z2